shichao-an/notes/docs/apue/ch9.md

 The shell (parent) wants and ensures the process to be in the right process group at any time before either of the child and parent continues execution.

 * [Stackoverflow](http://stackoverflow.com/a/6026564/1751342)
-* [Launching Jobs](http://www.gnu.org/software/libc/manual/html_node/Launching-Jobs.html#Launching-Jobs) in The GNU C Library
+* [Launching Jobs](http://www.gnu.org/software/libc/manual/html_node/Launching-Jobs.html#Launching-Jobs) in the GNU C Library